cosmos/cosmos-sdk/docs/building-modules/module-interfaces.md

 cmd.MarkFlagRequired(FlagFrom)
 ```

-Since `PostCommands()` includes all of the basic flags required for a transaction command, module developers may choose not to add any of their own (specifying arguments instead may often be more appropriate).
-For a full list of what flags are included in the `PostCommands()` function, including which are required inputs from users, see the CLI documentation [here](../interfaces/cli.md#transaction-flags).
+Since `AddTxFlagsToCmd(cmd *cobra.Command)` includes all of the basic flags required for a transaction command, module developers may choose not to add any of their own (specifying arguments instead may often be more appropriate).

 ## REST